Accessibility Policy

 Assistive Devices are supporting aids such as communication aids, cognition aids, personal mobility aids and medical aids (e.g., canes, crutches, wheelchairs or hearing aids).

-Communication Supports are devices or tools to aid communication between two or more individuals and may include, but are not limited to, captioning, alternative and additional communication, plain language, sign language and other supports that help with effective communications.
+Communication Supports are devices or tools to aid communication between two or more individuals and may include, but are not limited to, captioning, alternative and additional communication, plain language, sign language and other supports that help with effective communication.

-Disability means (a) any degree of physical disability, ailment, malformation or disfigurement that is caused by bodily injury, birth defect or illness and may include but is not limited to diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliances or device; (b) a condition of mental impairment or a developmental disability; (c) a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language; (d) a mental disorder; or (e) an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act.
-The definition includes disabilities of different severity, visible as well as non-visible disabilities, and disabilities the effects of which may come and go.
+(a) any degree of physical disability, ailment, malformation or disfigurement caused by bodily injury, birth defect or illness and includes, but is not limited to, diabetes mellitus, epilepsy, a brain injury, paralysis, amputation, lack of physical co-ordination, blindness or visual impairment, deafness or hearing impairment, muteness or speech impairment, or physical reliance on a guide dog or other animal, wheelchair, or remedial appliance or device;

-IASR means Integrated Accessibility Standards Regulation
+IASR means Integrated Accessibility Standards Regulation.

 Service Animals are animals individually trained to do work or perform tasks for the benefit of a person with a disability.

-Web Content Accessibility Guidelines (WCAG) means the world wide web consortium recommendation dated December 2008 entitled “Web Content Accessibility Guidelines”.
+Web Content Accessibility Guidelines (WCAG) means the World Wide Web Consortium recommendation dated December 2008 entitled “Web Content Accessibility Guidelines.”

 Procedures

-- General Requirements
+1. General Requirements

 - ensure equal access and participation for people with disabilities

-- remain committed to removing and preventing any barriers to accessibility by establishing and
+- remain committed to identifying, removing, and preventing barriers to accessibility by establishing and maintaining a multi-year accessibility plan

 - establish and maintain processes for receiving and responding to feedback and ensure that those processes are provided in accessible formats, upon request

-- Customer Service Standard
+2. Customer Service Standard

 (a) Communication